-Summary of Plan Provisions - Police & Fire Plan (Concluded)
+Summary of Plan Provisions - Police and Fire Plan (Concluded)

-Combined service annuity (a.)
-Meet minimum retirement age for each plan participated in and total public service meets the vesting requirements of each plan; or (b.)
+Combined service annuity Members are eligible for combined service benefits if they: (a.)
+Meet minimum retirement age for each plan participated in and total public service meets the vesting requirements of each plan; or(b.)
 Have three or more years of service under PERA and the covered fund(s) (if hired prior to July 1, 2010).
 Other requirements for combined service include: (a.)
 Member must have at least six months of allowable service credit in each plan worked under; and (b.)
 Member may not be in receipt of a benefit from another plan.
 Members who meet the above requirements must have their benefits based on the following: (a.)
 Allowable service in all covered plans is combined in order to determine eligibility for early retirement. (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.